Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 (5, 2)
 ```

 This is the power of multidimensional indexing in NumPy arrays.
-If we have a list of
+If we have a
-lists of numbers, or a list of lists of lists of numbers, and so on, we can
+list of lists of numbers, or a list of lists of lists of numbers, or a list of
-index things at any "nesting level" equally easily.
-There is a small,
+lists or lists of lists..., we can index things at any "nesting level" equally
-reasonable restriction, namely that each "level" of lists (axis)
+easily.
+There is a small reasonable restriction, namely that each "level" of
-must have the same number of elements.
-This restriction is reasonable because
+lists (axis) must have the same number of elements.
+This restriction is
-in the real world, data tends to be tabular, like bowling scores, meaning each
+reasonable because in the real world, data tends to be tabular, like bowling
-axis will naturally have the same number of elements (and even if this weren't
+scores, meaning each axis will naturally have the same number of elements (and
-the case, for instance, if Bob was out sick for a game, we could easily use a
+even if this weren't the case, for instance, if Bob was out sick for a game,
-sentinel value like `-1` or `nan` for a missing value).
+we could easily use a sentinel value like `-1` or `nan` for a missing value so
+that everything stayed the same length).

 The indexing semantics are only a small part of what makes NumPy arrays so
 powerful.
 They have many other advantages as well, which are unrelated to